-- 5.2 Apart from No.1 Wing Kwong Street and Nos.
-13-15 Wing Kwong Street are under single ownership, all other buildings within the Project are under multiple ownerships (based on records in the Land Registry as of May 2016).
-Based on Land Registry's and Home Affairs Department's website information as of May 2016, none of the buildings within the Project have Owners' Corporations (OC), Owners' Committee or Mutual Aid Committee for their effective management.
-According to URA's Building Condition Survey (BCS), two buildings are under "poor" condition, the remaining buildings are in "Varied" and "less satisfactory" conditions ("Poor" being the worst category).
+- 5.2 The buildings within the Project are all under multiple ownerships (based on records in the Land Registry as of March 2017).
+Based on Home Affairs Department's website information as of March 2017, both Kai Ming Mansion and Eiver House have Owners' Corporations (OCs) for their effective management.
+According to URA's BCS, the buildings within the Project are in "Varied" and "Satisfactory" conditions ("Varied" being the 2nd worst category).
 The structural elements and building fabric have defects.
-The defects are not only localized but also noticed at some internal common areas (e.g. roof and staircase). - As of May 2016, eight buildings have completed rehabilitation works carried out by Government Contractors under Operation Building Bright (OBB) Scheme (Category 2).
-OBB Category 2 involves buildings having difficulties in organizing such repair works, such as buildings without OCs.
-Once selected as OBB Category 2 target buildings, BD will arrange consultants and contractors engaged by the Government to carry out repair works stipulated in the repair orders on behalf of the owners.
-However, it is understood that these Category 2 works comprised mainly repairing defects (e.g. major cracks, spalling) in common or public areas of the buildings, such that repair works to the interior of private units are usually not included.
+The defects are not only localized but also noticed at some internal common areas (e.g. roof and staircase).
+Suspected Unauthorized Building Works (UBWs) can also be found on the roof and backyards of the buildings in the Project. - 5.3 Based on the Building Department (BD)'s records as of March 2017, Eiver House has completed rehabilitation works carried out by Government Contractors under Operation Building Bright (OBB) Scheme (Category 2). - Once selected as OBB Category 2 target buildings, BD will arrange consultants and contractors engaged by the Government to carry out repair works stipulated in the repair orders on behalf of the owners.
+However, it is understood that these Category 2 works comprised mainly repairing defects (e.g. major cracks, spalling) in common or public areas of the buildings, such that repair works to the interior of private units are usually not been included.
 In general, the physical condition of these Category 2 buildings after repair works, are improved but they cannot be considered to have been comprehensively rehabilitated due to the nature of Category 2 works.
-Based on past URA's experience in rehabilitation works, even buildings that have undergone repair works need to undertake comprehensive building rehabilitation every 5-6 years in order to avoid deterioration.

-5.4 A number of original units in the approved General Building Plans (GBPs) are suspected to be sub-divided into smaller units (sub-divided units).
+Based on past URA's experience in rehabilitation works, even buildings that have undergone repair works need to undertake comprehensive building rehabilitation every 5-6 years in order to avoid deterioration. - 5.5 A number of original units in the approved General Building Plans (GBPs) are suspected to be sub-divided into smaller units (sub-divided units).
 The living condition is considered crowded and not satisfactory, and also posing potential hazard on fire safety and hygiene problem.